department-of-veterans-affairs/va.gov-team/products/public-websites/yellow-ribbon-mvp/research/research-findings.md

 - The primary goal of this research is to understand how Veterans research Yellow Ribbon Education benefits
 - The secondary goal of this research is to understand what next steps a Veteran would want to take once they have completed research

-The intention of this usability study was to better understand the factors that help Veterans make decisions on higher education, how they gather information to make those decicions, and how well they understand their education benefits.
+The intention of this usability study was to better understand the factors that help Veterans make decisions on higher education, how they gather information to make those decisions, and how well they understand their education benefits.

 Additionally, we sought to understand how Veterans are able to find school-specific Yellow Ribbon information, and how we might provide a more modernized experience than what is currently available on va.gov legacy pages.